 Tell us more about the Harriman & Co. store space.
 How do you want people to feel when they step into your shop?

 Drew (D): Our concept was to showcase our values and display our ever-changing collection in as simple a way as possible.
 When you visit, you’ll immediately smell the candle of the day and the cumulative effect of all the other candles and body care products that give the space a comforting feel.
 Our aim is for you to receive a warm welcome, a smile and a hello.
 If you need help finding things, learning about them or deciding what to choose, we’ll be there for you.
 If you want to wander around peacefully on your own, you can do that too.

 How do fragrances affect the way we experience our homes?

-Fragrances offer so much to the home experience.
+J: Fragrances add so much to your experience at home.
 They welcome visitors, help balance our mood and counteract the stresses of everyday life.
 Natural fragrances are essential as they don’t pollute the household, and essential oils have therapeutic qualities.
 They can calm you down, perk you up, promote harmony and help you sleep.
 They evoke the seasons and festive moments as well.
 We’re working on our own signature fragrance as we speak!

 You source products based on two criteria: beauty and functionality.
 Why are both important to you?

 D: It’s a cliché really, but William Morris said that you should never have anything in your house that isn’t beautiful or functional.
 And this mantra was something another one of our heroes, Sir Terence Conran followed.
 We agree.
 Why wouldn’t you want a product that not only looks good but does the job it’s designed to do?